dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 | 200          | 12_LEESIDE_20789     | 76         | $1,367.24   |
 | 287          | 65_LUTON_24922       | 20         | $281.80     |

-This granular data supports targeted inventory management, promotional planning, and refining the product mix for each vendor.
+This detailed data will help us with targeted inventory management, planning promotions, and refining the product mix for every vendor.

 <!-----------------#-#----------------->
 ### c.
 Freight Cost Efficiency:
 <!-----------------#-#----------------->
-Shipping costs can significantly impact overall product costs.
-Instead of looking only at total freight expenses, freight was evaluated as a percentage of total purchase cost to identify inefficiencies:
+Shipping costs can really impact how much a product ultimately costs.
+So, instead of just looking at the total freight expenses, we evaluated freight as a percentage of the total purchase cost to identify inefficiencies:

 ```sql
 -- Calculates and ranks vendors by freight cost as a percentage of their total purchase cost